This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in Ecuador.

 What is the typical timeline and form of first instance patent litigation proceedings?

-Those that are acknowledged by the Administrative Court judges will be resolved in two hearings, but those acknowledged by the civil judges will be resolved in a single hearing.
-Therefore, time of judgment depend on the dates in which the judges decide to hold those hearings, which vary from three to eleven months since they acknowledge the lawsuit or since the first hearing.
+Lawsuits filed before Civil or Administrative Court judges are usually dismissed or acknowledged in a period of approximately one month.
+Those that are acknowledged by the Administrative Court judges will be resolved in two hearings; but those acknowledged by the civil judges will be resolved in a single hearing.
+Therefore, time of judgment depends on the dates in which the judges decide to hold those hearings, which vary from two to twelve months from the time they acknowledge the lawsuit or since the first hearing.

 Can interim and final decisions in patent cases be appealed?